ALGue/phd/Write/CBC_model/TRACE.md

 Finally, we also attach some output variables to NEs, in order to measure the total number of foraging movements that they do in each type of environment (crops or semi-natural).

-The length of one simulation could be several years, in order to finally find an equilibrium and the time step of the model is one day.
-Each year is divided into 3 periods:

-- overwintering: it spends 6 months but we model in only one tick because we consider the NEs are overwintering, not moving nor interacting with other entities.
-- foraging period: it spends 6 months, 150 days are for foraging in order to find crops with pests, 30 days are to find a semi-natural patch where overintering.
+*<u>Temporal scale:</u>*

+Simulations were run several successive years, generally at least 5 in order to reach an equilibrium.
+One year is the succession of three distinct periods, with distinct time-steps:

+- overwintering: a six-months period, which corresponds to the fall plus the winter.
+Crops are free of pests and NEs are overwinternig in the semi-natural habitat.
+We do not model explicitely the population dynamic during this period, and we only fit the population of NEs with the carrying capacity of semi-natural clusters.
+As a consequence, the time-step of this period is only one tick.
+- foraging for food and reproduction: a five-months period, and the time-step is one day, *id est* 150 ticks.
+Pests attack crops and NEs are searching for crops with pests in order to reproduce.
+- foraging for overwintering habitat: one-month period, and the time-step is one day, *id est* 30 ticks.
+NEs are trying to reach the closest semi-natural habitat, where they will be able to spend the overwintering period.

+*<u>Spatial scale</u>*:

+One grid cell represents 1ha and the model landscape comprised 33*33 ha, *id est* 1089ha.

-**Process overview and scheduling** - Each simulation starts with the initialization of the landscape and of the natural enemies populations, located in semi-natural patches.
-Then, the simulation runs several years, divided into the three periods of foraging, back to semi-natural patches and overwintering.
+**Process overview and scheduling** -

+Each simulation starts with the initialization of the landscape and of the natural enemies populations, located in semi-natural patches.

-For the periods of foraging, the following list of processes is executed in the given order once per time step:
+- Each grid cell is randomly assigned with a patch type (crop or semi-natural), according to the proportion of the semi-natural patches which is set by the observer
+- According to their types, grid cells are arranged by permutations thanks to an algorithm, in order to reach the wanted agregation of semi-natural patches
+- Clusters of semi-natural patches are identified and the relative attributes are updated
+- Some specific attributes of crop patches are updated, such as the identity of anf the distance from the closest semi-natural patches
+- Other attributes of patches are initialized
+- NEs populations are created and located on semi-natural patches, according to the initial number which is set by the observer.
+They are randomly located, however the spatial allocation program avoids to locate two NEs on the same patch if possible.
+- Attributes of NEs are initialized.

+Once this environment is set, the simulation is run for several years without any change in the landscape structure.
+Each year is divided into the three periods of:

+- (A) foraging for food and reproduction,
+- (B) foraging for overwintering habitat,
+- (C) and overwintering.

+We now list and order the executed processes for each period:

+(A) foraging for food and reproduction (t = 0-150):

 - Date is updated
-- State variables of crop patches, which describe the SIR-like status of patches are updated
+- State variables of crop patches already infected by pests are updated
 - Pest outbreak pattern occurs: a given number of crop patches is considered as infected with pests, and their dates of infection for these patches are updated
-- External motality pattern occurs: natural enemies populations-agents have individually a probability to die, depending on if they are in crops (probability > 0, because we consider crops as a hostile matrix) or in semi-natural habitats (probability = 0 because we consider that semi-natural habitats can always sustain populations of natural enemies, without reproduction)
+- External mortality pattern occurs for NEs foraging in crops: we compute a probability each NEs die, and if the mortality occurs, the agent is killed
+- Foraging pattern: NEs move if they are not on a crop patch with sufficient pest density, or if they have reproduced.
+  - Depending on their speed, they need one or more ticks to do one jump to a neighbouring patch.
+To orient themselves, they try to detect crops with pests in a given radius around their location.
+The length of the radius depends on their ability to detect, which is set by the observer.
+They always orient themselves towards the crop which has been the first attacked in the radius.
+If there is no crop with pests in the radius, they randomly choose one neighbouring patch, whatever a crop or a semi-natural patch.
-- Foraging pattern: the natural enemies populations forage, choosing a patch in their neigbourhood.
-They choose in priority crop patches with pests, but their abilities to detect them vary with the given submodels we used.
-When they have found a crop patch with a sufficient population of pests, they stay a week on it, until reproducing.
-After they have given birth to juveniles, adult populations leave the crop patch and continue foraging.
+  - When they have found a crop patch with a sufficient population of pests, they stay a week on it, until reproducing.
+After they have given birth to juveniles, the agent leaves the crop patch and continues foraging.
 The juveniles stay on the crop patch during around three weeks, the time-frame they need to become adults and be able to forage in turn.
 - Output is produced to measure the dynamics of the pest-natural enemies complex.

-At date = 150 days begins the period of coming back to semi-natural patches for natural enemies, in prevision of the overwintering period.
-Each day:
+(B) foraging for overwintering habitat (t = 150-180):

 - Date is updated
+- Crop patches are updated if they have been attacked by pests in the former period, but none new infection occurs.
+Also, when the juveniles have reached the date to become adults, a new agent NEs is created.
-- External mortality pattern can still occur for natural enemies
+- External mortality pattern can still occur for natural enemies foraging in crops
-- They move in direction of the closest semi-natural patch, that we consider they are able to detect in the surrounding landscape.
-If they have found a semi-natural patch they stay.

-At date = 180 days begins the overwintering period.
-The time frame for this period is also 180 days (six months) but we do not model each day as for the crop growing season.
-We execute the following list of processes and then directly start a new year:
+- We consider that NEs are able to detect from their location the closest semi-natural patch, and to orient themselves towards its direction.
+  - If they are not yet on a semi-natural patch, NEs move by jumping from patch to patch according to the same following speed than during the former period.
+  - When they stay on a a semi-natural patch, they no longer forage.

+- Output is produced to measure the dynamics of the pest-natural enemies complex.

+(C) overwintering (t = 180):

-- For each cluster of semi-natural habitat, we compare the total number of natural enemies populations which flee to this cluster with the carrying capacity of the cluster.
-The excess populations are killed, the other ones are allocated to one patch of the cluster.
+- For each cluster of semi-natural habitat, we compare the total number of natural enemies populations which flee to this cluster with its carrying capacity.
+NEs in excess are killed.
+Other ones are randomly allocated to patches of the cluster, and if possible we avoid to allocate two NEs on the same patch.
-- Attributes of crop patches measuring the biological service are updated

-- Output is produced in order to have a final snapshot of the spatial distribution of the biological control service within the year.
+- Output is produced to measure the dynamics of NEs.
+- New year starts and globals / attributes are re-initialized if necessary.

 **Design concepts** -

+<u>*Basic principles:*</u>

+<u>*Emergence:*</u>

-1. Emergence: the results we are interested in are the patterns of pest - natural enemies dynamics, regulation of crop patches, and crop losses due to pests, which describe the biological control service.
+ the results we are interested in are the patterns of pest - natural enemies dynamics, regulation of crop patches, and crop losses due to pests, which describe the biological control service.
 They all emerge from the interaction between landscape complexity, pest outbreak pattern, and the landscape-NE behaviour interaction.
 Other parameters such as the initial position of NE populations, and external morality rates can also affect the model outputs, as a consequence we analyzed the sensitivity of the model for them.

+<u>*Adaptation:*</u>

+<u>*Objectives:*</u>

+<u>*Learning:*</u>

+<u>*Prediction:*</u>

+<u>*Sensing:*</u>

+<u>*Interaction:*</u>

+<u>*Stochasticity:*</u>

+<u>*Collectives:*</u>

+<u>*Observation:*</u>

-2. Biological assumptions
+Biological assumptions

+*Meta-population of natural enemie*s

-- Meta-population of natural enemies: a big assumption is the fact that agents do not represent individual NE but populations of NE, that move together
+A big assumption is the fact that agents do not represent individual NE but populations of NE, that move together

+*Pest outbreak patterns*

-- Pest outbreak patterns: we do not explicitly model the dynamics of pests, and use simple assumptions to describe the pattern.
+We do not explicitly model the dynamics of pests, and use simple assumptions to describe the pattern.
 The simplest pattern uses an infection-rate = a given proportion of crops free of pests is infected every day, and they are randomly chosen in terms of location

+*Life cycle of NEs*

+- Reproduction

-- The dynamics of natural enemies strongly depends on infected crops, because they can only reproduce on them.
+The dynamics of natural enemies strongly depends on infected crops, because they can only reproduce on them.

+- Competition

+- Mortality

+pas de mortalité dans les snh / taux de mortalité posé dans les crops

+- Foraging

+déplacements : vitesse, capacité de dispersion / à l'échelle du paysage, détection des crops

+- Overwintering

+*Prey - Predator system / Regulation*

-- We consider that a NE population can always cure an infected crop, provided that they can stay a sufficient period of time on it.
+We consider that a NE population can always cure an infected crop, provided that they can stay a sufficient period of time on it.

-- A crop patch which has been cured cannot be infected again by pests.
+A crop patch which has been cured cannot be infected again by pests.

+*Service*

-- service: Biological control service can also be measured as a "crop loss", and it only depends on the date of arrival of the pests on the crop patch, in order to take into account the phenology of the crops, and of the time frame between this date and the date of arrival of the NE
+Biological control service can also be measured as a "crop loss", and it only depends on the date of arrival of the pests on the crop patch, in order to take into account the phenology of the crops, and of the time frame between this date and the date of arrival of the NE

 3. Observations